 for others, reclaiming space and clientele took great effort.
 Goshado Bookstore reopened in 1947 at 1705 Post Street; their former site at 1698 Post Street became the home of Soko Hardware.
 The Matsumoto family also struggled to purchase the property at 1919 Fillmore Street that had housed their dry cleaning shop and residence before wartime evacuation.
 The family persisted, however, and was able to move back into the building and reestablish the California Cleaners.
+136

 Pine Street Laundry, 1946.
-(Reproduced in Generations)

-By 1949, Japantown had regained a lively, if reduced, commercial sector centered at Post and Buchanan streets.
+(Reproduced in Generations) By 1949, Japantown had regained a lively, if reduced, commercial sector centered at Post and Buchanan streets.
 A 1948 Evacuation-Resettlement Directory published by the Nichi Bei Times listed over 150 Nikkei businesses and services, down from pre-war listings of more than 400 businesses.
 Some pre-war establishments, such as the Ota Sewing Machine Co. at 1932 Buchanan Street and the Suzuki Apartments at 1802 Laguna Street, were revived.
 New businesses were opened by longtime residents such as Hatsuto Yamada, a former partner in the pre-war Nippon Drugstore, who founded Jim's Drug Company at 1698 Sutter Street.
 The Takahashi Trading Company opened in 1947 at 1661 Post Street.
 Some landmarks of Nikkei commerce, such as the Azumaya Tofu Factory, Nippon Goldfish, and the Aki Hotel, resumed operations in their former locations.
 Japanese-run hotels also thrived and included the Annex Hotel at 1612 Fillmore Street and the Anglo Hotel Apartments (over the Anglo California Bank) at the corner of Fillmore Street and Geary Boulevard.
+Some landmarks of California Bank) at the corner of Fillmore Street and Geary Boulevard.
+136 PBS/KQED.